Sauerland: Geology

 The Sauerland is part of the Rhine Massif (Rheinisches Schiefergebirge) including 'Bergisches Land', Westerwald, Siegerland, and, separated by the Rhine valley, the Eifel, Hohes Venn and Hunsrück.
 The Rheinisches Schiefergebirge was subjected to folding and faulting in the Variscan orogeny in Carboniferous times and eroded to a peneplain in the Permian.
 The tectonic uplift to the present-day low mountain range began approximately 500,000 years ago and is still going on.

 Most of the bedrock underneath the Sauerland originates from a Middle and Upper Devonian period, when it was under a marginal and shallow sea.
 This has meant that slates, sandstones and greywackes are the most abundant rock types in the Sauerland.
 In some areas limestones from an ancient reef fringe prevail and are karstified.
 The Sauerland has several caves, especially in the northern part, the biggest caves being in Attendorn and Balve.
-In some areas of the Sauerland the occurrence of lead-zinc-silver-ores lead to the development of a considerable mining industry, the center of which was the town of Meggen.
+In some areas of the Sauerland the occurrence of lead-zinc-silver-ores led to the development of a considerable mining industry, the center of which was the town of Meggen.
 Mining in this area lasted until the late second half of the 20th century, today there is no active mining in the Sauerland.
 The sandstones, greywackes and quartzites of the Sauerland as well as, to a minor extent, the limestones are still exploited in numerous quarries.
-Some of these caves are now becoming modest attractions to tourists.
+Some of these caves are now becoming modest tourist attractions.

-Fauna and Flora
+Fauna and flora

 Several areas of the Sauerland have the status of biological reserves.

 The biodiversity of the Sauerland is significant.
 It is the main habitat of many species within Germany, for example for the wisent, the black stork, the Eurasian eagle-owl, the great grey shrike, the red-backed shrike and the whinchat.
 There have been reports of free-roaming wolves, which had been wiped out in Germany until a few specimens returned to the country in 2000.

 In 2007, Cyclone Kyrill caused severe damage to the coniferous forests.
-In addition, massive outbreaks of bark beetles have been killing up to 60 % by area of forest in some regions of the Sauerland.
+In addition, massive outbreaks of bark beetles have been killing up to 60% of forest areas in some regions of the Sauerland.